-The Frame folder should contain solid bodies that will be meshed as beams.
-You can tell that the will be beams because of the beam icon next to the body name.
+The Frame folder should contain sub-folders that list all the solid bodies that will be meshed as beams.
+You can tell that bodies the will be beams because of the beam icon a next to the body name.

 Any Solid Bodies that will be meshed as solids should be excluded from the analysis.
 To do this, right-click the solid body and select Exclude from analysis.